DvvCz/dasm/README.md

 # dasm

-This is a tiny assembler that currently supports x86 and amd64.
+This is a tiny, zero dependency assembler that currently supports x86 and amd64.

 Support for all instructions is **NOT** planned.
 Nor will there be any passes for optimization.